CardinalSys/GoogleDinoGameUnityWithMachineLearning/README.md

-# DinoGameInUnityWithMachineLearning
+# DinoGameWithMLAgents
-Google's dinosaur game but maked in unity and ml-agents
+Google's dinosaur game but with machine learning in unity